Sabayon/packer-templates/README.md

 Now you can build fresh vagrant, virtualbox and VMware Sabayon images with [packer](https://packer.io/).

-Download the repository and then:
+Download the repository and then, choose on what are you interested in:

 ### Vagrant